What symptoms should I be looking out for?

 What should I do if I test positive for Covid?

-If you test positive, you should self-isolate for 10 days.
+If you test positive, you should self-isolate isolate until you test negative on two consecutive days, starting from days 5 and 6.
+After 10 full days you can return to College regardless of whether or not you are still testing positive.
 If you had the test because you developed symptoms then you should keep self-isolating from the day your symptoms developed.
-If you had a test but showed no symptoms then the 10 days will start from the day that you had your test.
+If you had a test but showed no symptoms then the isolation period will start from the day that you had your test.
 You should contact the College (as above) and confirm:

 - when your symptoms started